Rezeptbuch-Team/Rezeptbuch/docs/UCRS/UCRS_NavigateThroughRecipe.md

 Steps 4 to 6 are repeated until no steps are left.

-7. Complete Walkthrough
+7. Complete Walkthrough:
     The user ends the walkthrough on the last step
-8. Show Completion Message
+8. Show Completion Message:
     A completion message is displayed to the user